Monterey State Historic Park: Cooper-Molera Adobe

 The Cooper-Molera is no longer a part of the Monterey State Historic Park.
 The property is owned and managed by the National Trust for Historic Preservation.

-The Cooper-Molera Adobe was built by John Bautista Rogers Cooper, a sailor, in 1823.
+The Cooper-Molera Adobe was built by John Bautista Rogers Cooper, a sea captain and trader, in 1827.
 He became a merchant and a prominent landowner in Monterey.
 Cooper's daughter Amelia married Eusebio Joseph Molera in 1875.
 The adobe house is a leading example of Spanish building style combined with New England architecture.

 The Cooper-Molera Adobe was featured in Bob Vila's A&E Network production Guide to Historic Homes of America.
 In 2015, the exhibits and collections were reassessed in order to better illuminate the lives of the family who lived there.
 Through the historical collections inventory, the Cooper-Molera Adobe's holdings were identified and grouped in various categories.
 This process illuminated two activities that were of particular interest to the family: animal husbandry and farming (specifically artichoke growing).